Sun Tzu Art Of War Philosophy: Know Your Enemy

 As Sun Tzu, in his Art of War book, says,

-When dealing with your enemy, it is unnecessary to go to war with them.
+When dealing with your enemy, going to war with them is unnecessary.

 There are many ways to deal with your enemy.
 The best way is through diplomacy.
 Or, avoid them.
 Never fight.